Follow TV Tropes

 • Suddenly Shouting: Ookanehira can barely make it through a conversation without shouting.

 • We Used to Be Friends: Several flashbacks to the citadel's early days reveal that Mikazuki and Tsurumaru were very close, manifesting around the same time and spending a lot of time together as a result.
 However, the two are now antagonistic toward each other, mainly on Tsurumaru's end, and there is no clear reason why their friendship ended.
-The happy flashback of them playfully sparring together is tragically contrasted by Tsurumaru later angrily confronting Mikazuki, and the two cutting away at each other to understand each other's feelings, implying that the friendship's failure was caused by a fundamental disagreement between the two.
+The happy flashback of them playfully sparring together is tragically contrasted by Tsurumaru later angrily confronting Mikazuki, and the two cutting away at each other to understand each other's feelings.
+However, there's still shown to be care between the two, especially on Tsurumaru's side, although he won't admit to it.

 • Wise Beyond Their Years: Yahiko is still a child, but seems to have a high amount of emotional intelligence, as he can tell by just looking at Mikazuki that he has suffered a lot by listening to other peoples grievances, and gives him a comforting hug, assuring him that it's okay not to listen.